montymxb/parse-server-test/README.md

 If you want to customize some of the arguments going to the server you can edit the Config arguments at the top of ```run-server```.

 You'll see some output as everything is setup, but it will end on the output from a running parse server instance!
-Stopping the server will proceed to shutdown the mongodb instance running as well.
+Stopping the server will proceed to shutdown the mongodb instance as well.

 <h3>Issues.</h3>